The Sketch Artist

 Paris, France, 1948: A young woman strolls along a downtown street and notices a man busily sketching a bowl of fruit.
 She stops.

-"Will you sketch a portrait of me, for me to take to my father?
+"Will you sketch a portrait of me, to take to my father?
 I am on my way to him now.”

 The artist looks up from his drawing.
 “Yes.
 Have a seat.”